hecanjog/wctank.com/readme.md

 Support:
 ========
 Currently, only desktop flavors are supported.
-Full support for Chrome(ium).
+Full support for recent versions of Chrome(ium).
-Mostly OK in Firefox.
+OK-ish in Firefox.

 Installation:
 =============